 DON'T MISS CHURCHES' STORIES AT THE END OF THIS PAGE!

 UCC Disaster Ministries is offering congregations matching grants of up to $250 as an incentive to assemble Church World Service kits — in particular, CWS Emergency Cleanup Buckets but also CWS School and Hygiene Kits.
-A heavy demand for buckets in 2016 has brought CWS's stockpiles down to only 900 to begin the year.
+A heavy demand for buckets in 2016 has brought CWS's stockpiles down to only 1,800.

 "For families that have lost everything, CWS Emergency Cleanup Buckets and other CWS Kits are more than just relief supplies, they are an expression of love and symbol of hope for the future,” said Zach Wolgemuth, UCC Disaster Ministries executive.
 "It's energizing to see congregations engaged in hands-on ways, reaching out to people they will likely never meet.”